KHMuller/Creatures/README.md

 # Creatures
 A simulation of natural selection of a virtual 4-gene organism undergoing mutations and crossover.

-The latest version can be seen here: https://muuuh.com/creatures/p5jsv3/
+The latest version, version 4.0, can be seen here: https://muuuh.com/creatures/